BrianArbuckle/GALA/README.md

 10 - Zip Codes Part 3 - The Bubble Map<br>
 11 - Tuples and Geo data / Coordinates for mapping lines and boundaries<br>
 12 - Data Structures Review, Intro to Pandas, and Drawing a zip code boundary on the map<br>
-13 - Geopandas, Shapely & Geometry Datatype
+13 - Geopandas, Shapely & Geometry Datatype<br>
-14 - More Pandas, Geopandas & Pickle
+14 - More Pandas, Geopandas & Pickle<br>
+15 - Google Colaboratory, Files & Paths<br>

 *This page will be updated weekly thoughout the school year.